Ski Gear Review: ARMADA, SALOMON | Edited by Yasushi Chiba

 Touring: ★★★★★

-operability: The ability to switch between ski and hike modes is excellent.
-I've been using this system for about seven years, starting with its predecessor, the MTN LAB 120, and have never had a problem with the mode not switching.
-"Trust and proven performance" from firsthand experience.
+: Switching between ski and hike modes is excellent.
+I have been using this system for about 7 years, since its predecessor, the MTN LAB 120, and I have never had a problem with the mode not switching.
+It is "reliable and proven" based on my own experience.

-Ease of walking (range of motion): The range of motion is also wide for a freeride boot, so you won't feel dissatisfied when climbing.
+Ease of walking (range of motion): The range of motion is also wide for a freeride boot, and I have no complaints when climbing.

 Season: All seasons

-Location (slope, course, ski resort, mountain range, etc.): All areas of Hokkaido's backcountry
+Location (slope, course, ski resort, mountain area, etc.): All backcountry areas of Hokkaido

 Conditions: All conditions